Db2-DTE-POC/wxddemo/docs/wxd-troubleshooting.md

 ![Browser](wxd-images/techzone-guacamole.png)

-Wait for a few minutes for all the services to start and then you will be able to use SSH, VNC, and watsonx.data UI.
+Wait for a few minutes for all the services to start, and then you will be able to use SSH, VNC, and watsonx.data UI.
 Don't use this interface to work with watsonx.data unless you cannot install VPN software (i.e., your machine is locked down).